 I will pay off all my debts.

 In addition, make it a goal to start your day off positively and end it positively because it will help you combat those negative thoughts.
 Try to pray, meditate, and/or journal.
 Find what works to get you into the right headspace.
+(Be sure to check out our list prayers for financial breakthrough!)

 When you are in the right headspace and thinking the right thoughts that don't limit what you can achieve, you will be motivated and more inclined to achieve financial success.